vuejs/pinia/packages/docs/cookbook/testing.md

 store.someAction.mockResolvedValue('some value')
 ```

-If you are interesting in learning more tricks like this, you should check out the Testing lessons on [Mastering Pinia](https://masteringpinia.com/lessons/exercise-mocking-stores-introduction).
+If you are interested in learning more tricks like this, you should check out the Testing lessons on [Mastering Pinia](https://masteringpinia.com/lessons/exercise-mocking-stores-introduction).

 ### Specifying the createSpy function